KathiaF/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
 ## Project Overview
+Pewlett Hackard (PH) is a large company boasting several thousand employees and it's been around for a long time, as baby boomers begin to retire at a rapid rate Hewlett-Packard is looking toward the future in two ways first its offering retirement package for those who meet certain criteria; second it's starting to think about which positions will need to be filled.

-Help Bobby to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program
+The purpose of this project is to gain insight into the possible impact the next "silver tsunami" will have on PH.
+To perform this analysis we need to help Bobby to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Resources
 - Software: ProsgreSQL, PGAdmin